SalomePlatform/smesh/doc/salome/gui/SMESH/input/importing_exporting_meshes.rst

 Only MED format supports all types of elements that can be created in the module.
 If you export a mesh or group that includes elements of types that are not supported by chosen format, you will be warned about that.

-There are additional parameters available at export to MED and SAUV format files.
+There are additional parameters available at export to MED format files.

 .. _export_auto_groups: